georust/proj/README.md

 ## Requirements

-Sqlite3 must be present on your system.

 By default, this crate depends on a pre-built library, so PROJ `v7.0.x` must be present on your system.
 While this crate may be backwards-compatible with older PROJ 6 versions, this is neither tested or supported.

-## Using the Bundled PROJ
+### Linux: Using the Bundled PROJ library

 This crate can internally build and depend on a bundled PROJ `v7.0.0` library, by enabling the `bundled_proj` feature.
 This may make it easier to compile the crate, but is not yet thoroughly tested, and **currently only supports Linux**.
+Note that SQLite3 must be present on your system if you wish to use this feature.

+### macOS

+The macOS build script uses `pkgconfig` to add search paths, so you must have it installed (it's available on Homebrew and Macports)

 ## License